-With the latest Nikon Z8, not all of our third-party batteries have been working properly.
-For example, the old third-party batteries I’ve been using for the Nikon Z6, do not work on my Nikon Z8.
+Not all of our third-party batteries have been working properly with the latest Nikon Z8.
+For example, the old third-party batteries I’ve been using for the Nikon Z6 do not work on my Nikon Z8.

-On top of that, many of my batteries from my older cameras are just old now and they are not performing the same as they used to, so it’s time for some updates.
+In addition, many of the batteries in my older cameras are just old now, and they are not performing the same as they used to, so it’s time for some updates.

-This brings me to this third-party battery company called Vemico which makes some EN-EL15 third-party batteries that work with the Nikon Z8 as well as all the older cameras that take this style of battery.
+This brings me to a third-party battery company called Vemico, which makes some EN-EL15 batteries that work with the Nikon Z8 and all the older cameras that take this style of battery.

 You can find them here on – Amazon